BIMSBbioinfo/mergen/README.md

 times, you can include it in your .Renviron file.
 This will ensure that the key is automatically loaded.

-For setting up mergen with openai, this variable should be called `OPENAI_API_KEY`.
-If you are planning on using another API, call this variable `AI_API_KEY`.
+For setting up mergen, this variable should be called `AI_API_KEY`.
 For more information on setting up an agent, we recommend you visit **Get Started** .

 **Caution:** If you’re using version control systems like GitHub, include .Renviron in your .gitignore file to prevent exposing your